sfigg/commercialization-public/customize/enterprise/complementary-features-to-custom-logon.md

 </tbody>
 </table>

-In the following image of the crtl + alt + del screen, you can see the Switch user button highlighted by a light green outline, the Language button highlighted by an orange outline, the Ease of Access button highlighted by a red outline, and the power button highlighted by a yellow outline.
+In the following image of the `[ctrl + alt + del]` screen, you can see the Switch user button highlighted by a light green outline, the Language button highlighted by an orange outline, the Ease of Access button highlighted by a red outline, and the power button highlighted by a yellow outline.
 If you disable these buttons, they are hidden from the UI.

 ![custom logon screen](images/customlogoncad.jpg)